MaREI-EPMG/TIM_DH/pages/about.md

 Results 27-Feb-23

-Any quriers Contact Jason Mc Guire - jason.mcguire@ucc.ie
+For any queries, Contact Jason Mc Guire - at jason.mcguire@ucc.ie

 To View Paper - https://www.overleaf.com/read/mxnskrvpfcsy

-Model Results Verision Notes:
+Model Results from Version Notes:
-Biodiesel is in strong in 2019 with slow increase as per max growth starting in 2021 - this will be ammended in next update.
+[1]: Biodiesel came in too strong in 2019 in the residential sector.
+From 2021 onwards, the increase is slow as per max growth starting in 2021 - this will be amended in the next update.
+[2]: CCS comes in very strong in 2040 - with no CCS, the model could not find a solution.
+[3]: Differences in house stock per scenario to be investigated.
+[4]: "PWR_Gen_HETC" is missing in the current results.
+The DH is oversupplied from Data centres; this graph will be added to the next iteration of results.
+[5]: